CIS700-Procedural-Graphics/Final-Project/README.md

 * OpenGL features are always hard to implement and debug, so a lot of time was spent in the framework.

 ### Personal evaluation
-While I think that this project is technically good, I'm not completely pleased with the resulting choreography, mostly because of the lack of terrain color variation, the naïveness of the underworld pillar/mountain (and lack of buildup for the pillar).
+While I think that this project is technically good, I'm not completely pleased with the result, mostly because of the lack of terrain color variation, the naïveness of the underworld pillar/mountain (and lack of buildup for the pillar).

-I do, however, like the overall shot composition and animation, and the feelings that communicates.
+I do, however, like the overall shot composition and animation, and the feelings that it communicates.

 ### Future work

 I want to continue this work and think it is a good proof of concept.
 I do not know if it is convenient to switch back to the old music, but it is worth reviewing it.

-* The iterative raymarching approach
+* The iterative raymarching approach is an interesting and useful algorithm and I plan on implementing a generalized approach.

+* Implementing the terrain generation in a compute shader would be interesting.

+* Implementing a natural erosion filter would be ideal, as I think this is the *key* in realistic terrain generation.

+* Clouds and scattering would be a nice to have feature.

 ### References